OpenQDev/OpenQ-Careers/engineering/README.md

 - A courageous soul willing to brave the depths of CSS to produce beautiful and maintainable code that promotes a beautiful and usable product

+## 👷‍♂️🖼 Frontend Engineer

 ### Must Haves
 *AKA The things we'll actually interview for to explore expertise*

-✅ Proficiency in React and/or other JavaScript frameworks
+✅ Proficiency in React, Next.js and/or other JavaScript frameworks

 ✅ Proficiency in frontend testing, both unit and integration